nounch/augmented-tree/README.md

     for file/dir names in software projects anyway).
 You can try to omit it, but you will have to live with the consequences.</del>

+- Vim-like tree navigation is possible with "h", "j", "k" and "l".
+- There is no folding functionality.
+The full subtree is always shown.
+  However, there is the option to preview a target directory in another window which gives a flat list of all files/directories in this directory.
+- Moving the cursor to the next file/dir in the same level by skipping all lines in between is not possible.
 - Calling Augmented Tree on large and deeply nested directory structures (e.g. `/`) takes as long as `tree` is finished and augmented and Emacs has inserted it in a buffer (if configured and capable to do so);